 Loss of appetite conserves energy from the immense effort of digestion.
 Pain, nausea, weakness, and exhaustion immobilize the organism, enabling all vital force to be used for healing.
 Every one of these is a biological virtue.
 None should be feared or suppressed.
 All should be viewed as vital victories to be trusted, observed—to continue correcting poor conditions—and supported, not fought.
 All occur in the most efficient possible way for the purpose of restoring health.
 Disease is our friend.

 In the relationship between food and nerve energy lies another example of vital relations.
 Food does not actually give energy to the body directly.
 Food takes nerve, chemical, and muscular energy to eat and digest.
 Otherwise, we could just eat to restore our vigor, even when sleepy.
 Food provides sugar, which refuels everything from large muscle movement to thinking to cell operation.
 Some of this refueling can occur within seconds of eating easily digested food like fruit.
 But the body only transforms sugar into reserve electrical potential of the nerves during sleep.
-It only eliminates toxins from tissues and repairs them completely while they are unused.
+It only repair and eliminates toxins from tissues completely while they are unused.